 If your Mixed Reality app works on immersive headsets, then at least "Windows 10 Desktop" should be selected in the table.
 If your Mixed Reality app works on HoloLens, then at least "Windows 10 Holographic" should be selected.
 If your app runs on both Windows Mixed Reality headset types, both "Windows 10 Desktop" and "Windows 10 Holographic" should be selected.

 Many developers run into errors when uploading their app's package related to mismatches between the package manifest and your app/publisher account information in Partner Center.
 These errors can often be avoided by signing into Visual Studio with the same account associated with your Windows developer account (the one you use to sign into Partner Center).
 If you use the same account, you'll be able to associate your app with its identity in the Microsoft Store before you package it.

 Associate your app with the Microsoft Store in Visual Studio

 On the Store listing page of the app submission process, there are several places you can add useful information about your Mixed Reality app.

 To ensure your app is correctly categorized by the Store and made discoverable to Windows Mixed Reality customers, you should add "Windows Mixed Reality" as one of your "Search terms" for the app (you can find search terms by expanding the "Shared fields" section).

 Offering a free trial for your game or app

-Many consumers will have limited to no experience with virtual reality before buying a Windows Mixed Reality immersive headset.
-They may not know what to expect from intense games, and may not be familiar with their own comfort threshold in immersive experiences.
+In many cases, your consumers will have limited to no experience with virtual reality before they buy a Windows Mixed Reality immersive headset.
+They may not know what to expect from intense games or be familiar with their own comfort threshold in immersive experiences.
 Many customers may also try a Windows Mixed Reality immersive headset on PCs that aren't badged as Windows Mixed Reality PCs.
-Because of these considerations, we strongly recommend you consider offering a free trial for your paid mixed reality app or game.
+Because of these considerations, we strongly recommend you consider offering a free trial for your paid Mixed Reality app or game.